 Guest experience in Teams

 When a guest is invited to join a team, they receive a welcome email message.
 This message includes some information about the team and what to expect now that they're a member.
-The guest must accept the invitation by selecting Open Microsoft Teams in the email message before they can access the team and its channels.
+The guest must accept the invitation before they can access the team and its channels.
+They can do this in the Teams client or by selecting Open Microsoft Teams in the email message.

 After a guest is added to a team, it may take a few hours before they have access.